 What you eat shows in your complexion.
 When you consume healthy foods, your skin benefits as much as the rest of your body.
 Research indicates that eating the right foods gives you smooth, clear skin and a youthful glow.
-Here are the top 11 foods that will help you get that radiant, youthful complexion you desire.
+Here are the top 11 foods to help you get that radiant, youthful complexion you desire.

 Snacking on Brazil nuts can help combat the damage from the sun.
 These nuts are perhaps the most abundant dietary source of selenium, a mineral that makes your skin cells more resistant to turning into sunburn cells, the cells that can eventually lead to skin cancer.

 If you like hummus, you're in luck!
 Chickpeas contain a protein that delivers amino acids; essential for tissue growth and repair, which is good news for your scratches, scars, and dark marks.